biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 #### Rule dependencies

-If you write a rule that are specific to certain libraries, for example `react` or `solid`, you can add them to the metadata.
+If you write a rule that is specific to certain libraries, for example React or Solid, you can add them to the metadata.

 Biome will automatically enable those rules by inspecting the dependencies of the closest `package.json`.
-In the following example, Biome will enable this rule when the dependency `solid` is a dependency:
+In the following example, Biome will enable this rule when `solid` is listed in the `dependencies` field:

 ```diff
 declare_lint_rule! {